toomij99/video2text/README.md

 # 🪐 Jupiter Notes

-Jupiter Notes is a web application that automatically transcribes videos (both YouTube videos and uploaded files) and generates structured notes from the transcription.
+Jupiter Notes is a web application that automatically transcribes videos and audio files (both YouTube content and uploaded files) and generates structured notes from the transcription.
 It uses OpenAI's Whisper model for accurate speech-to-text conversion and provides an easy way to download the generated notes in Markdown format.

 ## Features